-Level 6 course learning outcomes: upon completion of level 5 you will be able to demonstrate:
+Level 6 course learning outcomes: upon completion of Level 6 you will be able to:

 - L6.1 An ability to identify and critically assess the contribution of theoretical perspectives with respect to future challenges of international politics and development.
-(KU) - L6.2 An understanding of the ethical dimensions in International Relations and Development.
-(KU) - L6.3 An awareness of continuity and change within global politics and developing states. especially as it relates to questions of violence, gender, race, nation and statehood within a geopolitical world.
-(KU) - L6.4 A command of a substantial body of empirical, theoretical and practical knowledge about development and international politics and an ability to clearly articulate this knowledge in both written and spoken form.
+(KU) - L6.2 An understanding of the ethical dimensions in International Relations and Development (KU)

+- L6.3 An awareness of continuity and change within global politics and developing states, especially as it relates to questions of violence, gender, race, nation and statehood within a geopolitical world.
+(KU) - L6.4 command of a substantial body of empirical, theoretical and practical knowledge about development and international politics and an ability to clearly articulate this knowledge in both written and spoken form.
 (KU) - L6.5 A systematic understanding of geostrategic concerns pertaining to development and international politics.
 (KU) - L6.6 An awareness of the burden of responsibility in documenting continuity and change within (global) politics, especially as it relates to questions of violence, gender, race, nation and statehood.
-(GA) - L6.7 An appropriate range of analytical and professionally relevant skills to facilitate access to employment or further study and an awareness of the potential opportunities open to graduates of social science disciplines (KTS).
+(GA) - L6.7 An appropriate range of analytical and professionally relevant skills to facilitate access to employment or further study and an awareness of the potential opportunities open to graduates of social science disciplines (KTS) - L6.8 An ability to conduct their own political research, whether qualitative or quantitative, informed by appropriate research methodologies and theoretical frameworks.
+(KTS) - L6.9 An ability to reflect on individual performance and respond to constructive criticism, evidenced by engagement with feedback and guidance as part of a resilient learning culture fostered throughout the degree (PPP KTS)